Macrometacorp/docs/docs/collections/keyvalue/add-key-value-pair.md

 ## Add Key-Value Pairs from a File

-## Insert Key Value Pairs with Code
+## Insert Key-Value Pairs with Code

 The code examples below show how to insert key-value pairs into the collection.